elgalu/docker-selenium/README.md

             -e MAX_INSTANCES=20 -e MAX_SESSIONS=20 \
             elgalu/selenium:2.53.0l

-The drawback is that all tests will run on the same desktop meaning the video recording will only capture the browser in the foreground but it's in the roadmap to make all this transparent, see issues #77 and #78.
+The drawback is that all tests will run on the same desktop meaning the video recording will only capture the browser in the foreground but it's in the roadmap to make all this transparent, see issues [#78](https://github.com/elgalu/docker-selenium/issues/78) and [#77](https://github.com/elgalu/docker-selenium/issues/77).

+Another problem with increasing `MAX_INSTANCES` & `MAX_SESSIONS` is focus issues.
+So if you don't need video recording you can use the official docker selenium grid to scale up/down via docker-compose, see for example [this blog post](http://carlosbecker.com/posts/selenium-grid-docker-compose)

 ### OSX
 If you are in Mac, you need to get the correct IP of the docker machine.
 One of these two commands should work to get it: